 You can move a mattress on your own only when you want to push it to the next room.
 For that, you can use an old blanket to drag it to the designated place and not harm the mattress.

-Before you fold or bend the mattress in two, put it in a plastic mattress bag.
+Before folding or bending the mattress in two, put it in a plastic bag.
 Then use some ratchet straps to tighten it up even more.
-This way it will be easier to carry and take less space.
+This way, it will be easier to carry and take up less space.

 Many manufacturers warn against folding a mattress in half.
 For some types, such as a pocket sprung mattress, the coils are more than likely to get damaged.
 Most mattresses are heavy or oversized and simply can't bend in half.

-Moving a mattress is a difficult task, not just because of its weight but also its size.
-Even with the help of friends, it can take a lot of time and energy to move, let alone trying to deal with it on your own.
+Moving a mattress is difficult, not just because of its weight but also its size.
+Even with the help of friends, it can take a lot of energy to move, let alone try to deal with it on your own.
 That being said, some things are better left in the hands of professionals.
 This is where Strong Move comes in and saves the day.
-We offer affordable home removal services, which can make your moving process go faster and smoother, which will give you more time for the important things - like rearranging your new bedroom!
+We offer affordable home removal services, which can make your moving process go faster and smoother, giving you more time for the important things - like rearranging your new bedroom!
 So - don't waste time trying to move a whole mattress yourself and book us for the job!
-Also - make sure to drive slow, and avoid making any sudden stops.